snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 6. [Use AWS Redshift Spectrum to access the data](#use-aws-redshift-spectrum-to-access-the-data)
 7. [Further help](#further-help)

 This may be useful for a number of reasons.
-Usually it would be the case that the data that is needed is no longer on Redshift (e.g. if the client is dropping all but the last month of data to save space).
+Usually it would be the case that the data that is needed is no longer on Redshift (e.g. if the client is dropping all but the last month of data to save space), because that user only keeps the most recent data.

+Another possibility is that the user would like to get a special subset of the data onto S3 or another store for specific use.

 In that case the user may need to query some data from the Snowplow archive either in order to re-import them, or just to run a large query without affecting the Redshift cluster by running the query on Athena.
-One scenario is that we want to access a the fields of a context as a table.
 <!--more-->

 <h2 id="s3-analysis">1.
 Why analyze Snowplow enriched events in S3?</h2>